Qualified Institutional Buyers(QIB)

 2. If such ‘specified securities’ are placed multiple times, a minimum gap of 6 months between 2 placements is mandatory.
 The Stock Exchange may ask for reports and undertakings for such transactions.
 However, in the case of QIPs and preferential allotments, it is not mandatory to submit any such reports.

 The merchant broker must submit the due diligence certificate, however.
-Otherwise, any investment via Qualified Institutional Buyers channel will be rendered null and void.
+Otherwise, any investment via the Qualified Institutional Buyers channel will be rendered null and void.

 QIB – Advantages and Disadvantages